 SMS provider account to text a link to the app

-Create an account with an SMS provider.
-You can send links to your mobile app to a large number of users at any given time.
+Create an account with any SMS provider.
+Then, you can send links to your mobile app to a large number of users at any given time.

-Each of the providers listed supports a variety of programming languages and provides comprehensive API for various use cases.
+See the list that follows for some popular providers that support a variety of programming languages and have comprehensive APIs for various use cases:

 A backend environment to communicate with the SMS provider